2024

 Irvine, V, Mappin, D, Code, J

-Preparing teachers to teach online: The role of faculties of education Proceeding
+Preparing teachers to teach online: The role of faculties of education Proceedings

 World Conference on Educational Media and Technology, Honolulu, HI, 2003.